 For cable management, there are mounted routing holes throughout the case making it easy to manage all of the cables that you’d be using.

-It also makes for a great case with water cooling in mind with the open space, there is plenty of space to work with and would match up with with water tubing with the steel tubing design.
+It also makes for a great case with water cooling in mind with the open space, there is plenty of space to work with, and would match up with water tubing with the steel tubing design.

-This is a case for the modders, the “industrial” design lovers and for those looking for an open-air case that it sure to catch anybody’s eye.
+This is a case for the modders, the “industrial” design lovers, and for those looking for an open-air case that is sure to catch anybody’s eye.